codecov/sourcegraph-codecov/README.md

 You can use the Codecov extension for private repositories on GitHub.com.
 Your code is never sent to Sourcegraph.

-1. Follow the [Codecov extension usage instructions](https://github.com/codecov/sourcegraph-codecov#usage) above to install Sourcegraph for Chrome/Firefox
+1. Follow the [Codecov extension usage instructions](https://github.com/codecov/sourcegraph-codecov#usage) above to install Sourcegraph for Chrome
 2. Go to the command palette on GitHub (added by the Sourcegraph browser extension, see screenshot below) and choose "Codecov: Set API token for private repositories"
 3. Enter your Codecov API token
 4. Visit any file in a GitHub.com private repository that has Codecov coverage data